HardisonCo/.github/international/niger/ne-health/hms-api/index.md

 ## Integration Points

-This document outlines how HMS-API is integrated with ne_Health systems in Niger.
+This document outlines how HMS-API is integrated with ne-health systems in Niger.